-SMSTC does not have the power to award any formal qualifications, or make progress decisions.
-We return your final grades to your department, who may then use them as part of a formal appraisal or credit system.
+SMSTC does not award any formal qualifications, or make progress decisions: we return your final grades to your department, who may then use them as part of a formal appraisal or credit system.
 We therefore cannot provide an official transcript of your results.
 However, at the end of each year we email every student a letter confirming their grade for each module.
 You may find this letter useful if you need to establish to your department or to a funding body that you have taken these modules.